Jump to main content

 Language Challenges

-The Cluster Development Program Language Challenges aims at developing a new understanding of linguistic communication that focuses on the adaptability of communicative strategies and resources and puts anticipatory trouble management at its center.
+The Cluster Development Program Language Challenges aimed at developing a new understanding of linguistic communication that focuses on the adaptability of communicative strategies and resources and puts anticipatory trouble management at its center.

 Our starting point